 On my flight over I rapidly flicked through the little pocket book of Dutch I’d bought at the airport.
 Amongst how to order a coffee and ask for the bill, I was amused and perplexed to find that ‘sorry’ in English was also ‘sorry’ in Dutch.

 I soon realised, however, that the Dutch don’t really say it.
-As an Australian friend of mine once said ‘there are no sorrys in sport’.
-For the Dutch there are no sorrys in life.
-There really is no equivalent word for the English ‘sorry’.
-Yes, they have lots of other ways of sort of saying ‘sorry’ (for example ‘het spijt me’, meaning ‘it displeases me’), but none of them really amount to the same thing.
+As an Australian friend of mine once said ‘there are no ‘sorrys’ in sport’.
+For the Dutch, there are no sorrys in life.
+Yes, they have lots of other ways of sort of saying ‘sorry’ like het spijt me, meaning ‘it displeases me’), but none of them really amount to the same thing.

 What happens if you say ‘sorry’ in Dutch?